timkonr/model-compression/README.md

 pip install -e .
 ```

+You also need to install Java >= 1.8 and <= 1.13 on your machine to compute AAC metrics.

 Note: It might be necessary to install the proper pytorch version with CUDA manually.

 ## Usage